Wilson-Chu/resume-builder/README.md

 ## Google Chrome:

-- printing to PDF may cause unnecessary second page to appear; can be resolved by only choosing to save Page 1 on popup
+- printing to PDF may cause unnecessary extra page to appear; can be resolved by only choosing to save the relevant pages on popup

 ## Mozilla Firefox:

-- printing to PDF may cause unnecessary second page to appear and most content shifted to this second page; resolution pending
+- printing to PDF may cause unnecessary extra page to appear and most content shifted to this extra page; resolution pending
 - printing to PDF will not show certain styles seen in the Preview (most colours and shading will be missing); resolution pending

 # Built with: